NALLEN1381/DNPSPSquires/README.md

 ## 1. Title
+Prompt: Please evaluate the title of this doctorate of nursing practice scholarly project using the Squires 2.0 criteria and the course-specific criteria.
 ```
 Does the title accurately reflect what you are doing for your project?
 Does the title contain an initiative to improve healthcare?